 “Information is the oxygen of the modern age.”

-Don’t run away just yet and take in all the “oxygen” regarding Punta Cana safety so that you can have a clearer picture of the actual situation.
+Don’t run away just yet and take in all the “oxygen” regarding Punta Cana and Dominican Republic safety so that you can have a clearer picture of the actual situation.
 It may be far from what you’ve seen portrayed by the media…

-You may find yourself reading this article because you’re planning a vacation to Punta Cana but are unnerved by recent headlines.
+You may find yourself reading this article because you’re planning a vacation to the Dominican Republic but are unnerved by headlines from last year.
 Or perhaps you’ve already booked your vacation but are now having second thoughts.
-Regardless of the reason, you are here to learn is it safe to travel to Punta Cana.
+Regardless of the reason, you are here to learn is it safe to travel to Punta Cana, Dominican Republic.

-By the end of this article you’ll understand exactly what is happening in Punta Cana, what the government is saying, and you’ll even pick-up a few Punta Cana travel tips to ensure your next vacation to this tropical paradise is as amazing as you’ve imagined.
+By the end of this article you’ll understand exactly what happened (and is currently happening) in Punta Cana, what the government is saying, and you’ll even pick-up a few Punta Cana travel tips to ensure your next vacation to this tropical paradise is as amazing as you’ve imagined.
 So let´s get into the nitty gritty!

-There’s no need to beat around the bush: as of June 25th, 2019, 11 American tourists had passed away this year while traveling in the Dominican Republic.
-While these incidents have happened all over the country, a handful of these deaths in the Dominican Republic happened while vacationing in Punta Cana.
+There’s no need to beat around the bush: as of June 25th, 2019, 11 American tourists had passed away during the year while traveling in the Dominican Republic.
+While these incidents happened all over the country, a handful of these deaths in the Dominican Republic happened while vacationing in Punta Cana.

-Being that the Dominican Republic is part of Latin America, it would be easy to assume that these passings are similar to those which happen in places like Mexico, where the primary cause of death is related to drug cartel violence.
+Being that the Dominican Republic is part of Latin America, it would be easy to assume that these deaths were similar to those which happen in places like Mexico, where the primary cause of death is related to drug cartel violence.
 However, let’s not be so quick to jump to conclusions…

-Of the 11 total incidents this year, just two have resulted from unnatural causes.
-The remainder of the deaths in 2019 have all been a result of natural causes, which has been confirmed by the State Department and FBI.
-However, what caused such panic is that there were a series of deaths which happened very close to each other and the media began to alledge that tainted alcohol, contaminated food and/or pesticides were to blame.
+Of the 11 documented incidents last year, just two resulted from unnatural causes.
+The remainder of the deaths in 2019 were the result of natural causes, which was confirmed by the State Department and FBI.
+However, what caused such panic were a series of deaths which happened very close to each other and the media began to alledge that tainted alcohol, contaminated food and/or pesticides were to blame.
 With news founded in assumptions, the public began to worry whether or not it was safe to travel to the Dominican Republic.
-While we will cover this in depth later, we can conclude with certainty that the tourist deaths in the Dominican Republic this year have not been a result of violence and crime, nor did they happen under mysterious circumstances.
+While we will cover this in depth later, we can conclude with certainty that the reported tourist deaths in the Dominican Republic last year were not the result of violence and crime, nor did they happen under mysterious circumstances.

 Other Dominican Republic safety concerns

-While the American tourist deaths in the Dominican Republic this year are primarily related to natural causes, that isn’t to say that the Dominican Republic is free of other safety concerns.
+While the American tourist deaths in the Dominican Republic last year were primarily related to natural causes, that isn’t to say that the Dominican Republic is free of other safety concerns.
 While a very safe country overall, here are a few of the other things which tourists should keep in mind when traveling to the Dominican:

 - Violent activity – Incredibly uncommon, but like anywhere it can happen.